 If you are awarded primary physical custody of your children, it is possible to move unless the other parent can prove that doing so would harm the children.
 Other questions regarding sole custody can include whether it was awarded temporarily or permanently.
 If you have temporary primary custody of your children, moving them away can be effectively challenged by the other parent because the custodial designation may change going forward.

 If the other parent is not physically involved in the children’s lives or cannot be found and alerted to an impending move, the parent who is moving must prove that every attempt at locating and notifying the other parent was made before the move is approved through the courts.

 When both parents share custody of the children, the parent who wants to move the children must prove that doing so is in their best interests.
 Current parenting schedules and plans will play a large part in the judge’s decision to approve the move.

 When both parents have significant roles in their children’s lives, moving the kids away from the other parent is going to be challenging but not impossible.
-Depending on the reason for the move, our Los Angeles County attorney can make a compelling argument that your livelihood and that of the children will thrive in your new location.
+Depending on the reason for the move, our Los Angeles Children’s Attorneys can make a compelling argument that your livelihood and that of the children will thrive in your new location.

 Continuing to See Your Children After a Move Occurs

 If your children’s other parent is approved to move, for a job relocation or another positive circumstance that will benefit the children, it is important that the other parent remain involved in the kids’ lives.

 Luckily, technology can improve a long-distance relationship through texting, video messaging, phone conversations, and social media that allows photos of your and their experiences to be shared regularly.
 This does not take the place of physical visits, which will be agreed upon by both parents, or by the courts if the adults cannot agree on a shared parenting plan going forward.